 Definitions of realized fisheries

 Our clustering algorithm identified 109 realized fisheries (Appendix, Table 1).
-Realized fisheries often consisted of a single species but could also comprise assemblages of species (Fig. S1a).
+Realized fisheries often consisted of a single species, but could also comprise assemblages of species (Fig. S1a).
 Whether their catch consisted of a single species or multiple species, the realized fisheries were characterized by distinct patterns of temporal and spatial structure (Fig. S2a, b).
 These patterns suggested strong agreement between our realized fisheries and NWFSC Observer sector designations, as did comparisons of vessel sizes and catch composition (single- vs. multi-species, Table 1).

 The realized fisheries also varied by several orders of magnitude in effort (number of trips) and revenue (Fig. S1b), with a small number of fisheries accounting for the majority of effort and revenue.
 For example, only 10 of the 109 fisheries were responsible for 90% of ex-vessel revenue and landings (pounds) in the time period we examined (Table 1).
-These fisheries included sectors which have been well-studied but not quantitatively described prior to now e.g., dungeness crab pots {Botsford:1978jy}, spiny lobster pots {Kay:2012uq}, or red urchin diving {Smith:2003bm} (Table 1).
+These fisheries included sectors which have been well-studied, but not quantitatively described prior to now e.g., dungeness crab pots {Botsford:1978jy}, spiny lobster pots {Kay:2012uq}, or red urchin diving {Smith:2003bm} (Table 1).

 Changes in vessel and community level fishing diversity

 We found that between 2009-2010, 66% of commercial vessels on the west coast participated in more than one realized fishery (Fig. 3a) although the degree to which vessels diversified varied.
 Breaking these patterns down regionally using PFMC management regions, generalists outnumbered specialists (Fig. 3b).
-The distribution of diversity varied among the generalists, from vessels that were highly specialized but had a few landings in additional fisheries to those that fished in many fisheries evenly (Fig. 3c).
+The distribution of diversity varied among the generalists, from vessels that were highly specialized, but had a few landings in additional fisheries to those that fished in many fisheries evenly (Fig. 3c).
 Notably, the majority of diversified vessels revenue was dominated by revenue from a single fishery (71%), with very small percentages coming from alternatives.
 However almost a quarter (24%) of diversified vessels were participating in at least two fisheries equally, with some vessels (4%) participating evenly in more than three fisheries (Fig. 3c).

 The preceding analysis focused on fishing strategies employed by individual vessels, without consideration of how those strategies came together to create characteristic fisheries participation networks for specific ports.
 We found differences in the number and interconnectedness of fisheries across ports (Fig. 3a).
 Ports had anywhere between 0-7 fisheries connected.
 This variation is exemplified by participation networks in Santa Barbara, CA and Neah Bay, WA (Fig 3ab).
-Santa Barbara was characterized by a much more complex participation network, with more than double the average fishery connectance of Neah Bay.
+Santa Barbara was characterized by a complex participation network, with more than double the average fishery connectance of Neah Bay.
 The ports had a spectrum of vessels landing at them and we found that there was a positive, but not a significant, relationship between vessel and port level diversity (Fig S3).

 Analysis of changes in revenue diversity and port connectance due to catch shares